bryntum/chronograph/documentation/BasicFeatures.md

 One more decorator, [`@calculate(fieldName)`](http://LINK) specifies, that the value of the field `fullName` is calculated in the `calculateFullName` method, based on the values of `firstName` and `lastName`.

 The `Person` class can be instantiated as any other class.
 For the type-safety purposes, it uses its own, static constructor method [new]((http://LINK), provided by the `Base` class.
 This constructor accepts a single object, corresponding to the class properties and will issue a compilation error, if you provide a non-existent property to it.
-Using the `Base` class is optional, any JS class can be used instead.
+Using the `Base` class and its type-safe static constructor is optional, any JS class can be used instead.

 All data is stored in the "replica", which is initially empty.
 You can populate it with data using the [addEntity](HTTP://LINK) call.
 Once the entity "enters" the replica, the reactivity contract starts holding.
 It is that, whenever the value of `firstName` or `lastName` changes, the value of `fullName` is updated automatically.